Timetables, supervision, making changes and results…the answers to your frequently asked questions about exams are here!

-On the other hand, you’re not allowed to bring you own writing paper into the exam - note paper will be provided.
+On the other hand, you’re not allowed to bring your own writing paper into the exam—note paper will be provided.
 You’re also not permitted to use a computer unless you’ve been approved for an alternative assessment arrangement.

 Sometimes they’re called invigilated exams.
 It’s when your exam is overseen by a supervisor (sometimes supervisors are called invigilators).
 They’re responsible for ensuring that you sit your exam under university conditions.